The Pasture Raised Difference

 Proud Artisanal chicken growers!

 Our chickens arrive from the hatchery as day olds, and spend the first 2-3 weeks(weather dependent) in our brooder area.
-These little guys can not thermorregulate at first, so being inside the brooder where we are able to control their temperature, humidity, and make the adjustments needed as they grow is very important to their overall health as they grow.
+These little guys can not thermoregulate at first, so being inside the brooder where we are able to control their temperature, humidity, and make the adjustments needed as they grow is very important to their overall health as they grow.
 These first 2-3 weeks is critical to the overall health of the bird throughout its life.
 Once feathered out, or the temperature outside is warm enough we move them outside.
 Once on pasture, we raise them in what we call a tractor, which is simply a mobile enclosure that allows them to have grass, but also keeps them protected from predators and the elements.

 Moving the chickens daily also allows us to get a good look at all the birds and how they are behaving, we're able to monitor their health and well being this way.
 Although this method of raising chickens is quite labour intensive, and time consuming, we believe its worth it.
-We produce a nutrionally dense protein, that you can trust was raised ethically and sustainably.
+We produce a nutritionally dense protein, that you can trust was raised ethically and sustainably.
 Its food you know.

-We are commited to raising our chickens out on pasture, this means that due to our climate we are limited to when we can raise them.
+We are committed to raising our chickens out on pasture, this means that due to our climate we are limited to when we can raise them.
 We grow chicken seasonally from April to October, and try to raise enough throughout the season to supply you all winter long.
 Pasture raised chicken is rich in iron, and higher in omega 3's as well as vitamin A & E. You will also find our chicken cuts are meatier, have a fuller flavour, and they stay juicier no matter how you cook them!
 Taste the pasture raised difference today.